 In the dog-eat-dog business world where time equals money, the ability to quickly and reliably transfer files is critically important.
 A strong FTP host can boost productivity by connecting files across devices, network locations, and cloud services.

-FTP, which stands for file transfer protocol, is a fundamental technology that allows users to move digital files to wherever they need to go, typically between your computer or phone and a server.
+FTP, which stands for file transfer protocol, is a fundamental technology that enables users to move digital files to wherever they need to go, typically between your computer or phone and a server.

-Most — but not all — web hosts give customers FTP access to their servers so they can upload the content, images, and databases of their websites.
+Most — but not all — hosting providers give customers FTP access to their servers so they can upload the content, images, and databases of their websites.
 Businesses can also use FTP server space to more securely share and collaborate on files, as some programs tout compliance with various encryption standards.

-To use the protocol, most people prefer to download an FTP client that allows users to drag and drop files between the two locations.
+To use FTP, most people prefer to download a client that enables users to drag and drop files between the two locations.
 Many of the software programs, including FileZilla, Cyberduck, and WinSCP, are free and open-sourced.

 After scouring the internet for the most FTP-friendly hosting plans, we found some gems that shine by optimizing speed, affordability, and top-tier support.
 Few hosts tout a relatively common feature like FTP, much less the more-secure SFTP, so we appreciate those who pay special attention to the business-critical services: